G-V-H/blog_group/README.md

-# README
+README

 # Blog_group Rails Hackathon Project

 # Ideas

+- Simple SignIn/SignUp page using devise
+- Users with many blogs
-- Create a blog
+- Ability to create, edit and delete a blog post
-- Make a comment on blog
+- Ability to make comments on blog post from other users

 # Scope

-A simple web app that can create, update and delete blog, every blog every blog associate with user, has a comment section where every user can leave a comment.
+A simple web app that can create, update and delete blog entries, each blog post has an associated user id.
+Comments have a user id and blog id attached.
+Users should be able to comment on posts they didn't create.

 # Requirements

-User
+Users

+- user:Primary key
 - email:string
-- passsword:string
+- password:string

-Blog
+Blog posts

+- user:reference
 - title:string
 - description:text
 - image:active_storage/amazon s3

-Comment
+Comments

 - user:reference
+- blog:reference
 - comment:text